casper-network/docs/source/docs/casper/operators/upgrade.md

 ### Upgrade to Casper Node v1.4.6

-This includes Scratch Trie optimization, which should drastically reduce database (DB) space increase.
+This includes Scratch Trie optimization, which should drastically reduce database (DB) size increases.

 For this upgrade to protocol version 1.4.6, the activation point is `Era 4968`, which will be approximately around: